Expungements Attorneys in Fairfax, Virginia

 Some of My Charges Were Dropped or Reduced in a Plea Bargain; Can Those Charges Be Expunged?

 It depends.
 For example, if you had a felony Grand Larceny charge reduced to a misdemeanor Petit Larceny charge pursuant to a plea agreement, courts have held that you cannot get the original felony charge expunged because the final charge is considered a “lesser included offense” of the original charge.
 However, if the charge was amended to a completely different type of offense, you may still be eligible for an expungement.
 Some common examples of this would be a DUI that is amended to Reckless Driving, or Assault and Battery amended to Disorderly Conduct.
-Contact The Sprano Law Firm, LLP for answers concerning your eligibility for expungement.
+Contact The Sprano Law Firm, PLLC for answers concerning your eligibility for expungement.

 My Charge Was Dismissed in Court, but It Is Still Showing up on My Record.
 Wasn’t It Supposed to Be Expunged?